antleaf/doapr/webroot/content/repositories/psyarxiv.md

 record_count: 'Full text : 16 187'
 remining_indrawn_item:
 repository_type: Disciplinary
-scientific_committees: 'Yes : Scientific Advisory Board'
+scientific_committees: 'Yes : Scientific Advisory Board   '
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://psyarxiv.com/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation:
-withdrawal_policy:
+withdrawal_policy: 'No'
 integrations:
 - :service: google_scholar
   :feature: indexing